NathanKr/next.js-dev-debug/README.md

 Put a breakpoint on line 5 of your <code>middleware.ts</code> file.
 </li>
 <li>
-Click "Run and Debug" (or use the shortcut <code>Ctrl + Shift + D</code>) and select "Next.js: debug server-side".
+Click "Run and Debug" (or use the shortcut <code>Ctrl + Shift + D</code>) and select "Next.js: debug server-side" and hit F5.
 This will start your Next.js app in debug mode.
 </li>
 <li>
 In the VS Code debug console or terminal, click on the <code>http://localhost:3000/</code> link that appears.
 This will open the page in your browser and trigger the middleware.